perawallet/connect/CONTRIBUTING.md

 The following steps will get you setup to contribute changes to this repo:

-- Fork the repo and create your branch from main.
+- Fork the repo and create your branch from `next-release`.
 - Install depencencies and build.

 We use npm to manage installation of dependencies and running various scripts.
-To get everything installed, make sure you have npm and run npm install from the root of the repository.
+To get everything installed, make sure you have npm and run `npm install` from the root of the repository.

 #### Reporting new issues